oppia/oppia-web-developer-docs/Adding-new-translations-for-i18n.md

 The translatewiki admins have requested that translators do not rely on machine auto-translation, especially if they don't know the language and cannot fix its mistakes.

-In cases where filling in a translation is necessary for technical reasons, they recommend doing the following:
+In cases where fixing a translation is absolutely necessary for technical reasons (e.g. if a translatewiki string has errors and it's breaking the tests), they recommend doing the following:
 - Add the string `!!FUZZY!!` to the beginning of the machine-translated string.
 This will update the translation in Oppia's source tree, and also mark it as "needing update" for the translators on translatewiki.
 - Ask a translator for that language to fix the translation.
 You can find active translators by going to [Special:ActiveLanguages](https://translatewiki.net/wiki/Special:ActiveLanguages) and clicking on a language name.